Committees

 Mission: Business retention, expansion and recruitment

-The BRE Committee meets quarterly at 11:00 a.m. on the first Friday of the month at the EDC Office.
+The BRE Committee meets quarterly at 1:00 p.m. on the second Wednesday of March, June, September and December at the EDC Office.

 The BRE Committee has been active for many years and in 2021 created two subcommittees to focus on business support and workforce development.